cp-algorithms/cp-algorithms/src/data_structures/stack_queue_modification.md

 ## Queue modification (method 3)

 Here we consider another way of modifying a queue to find the minimum in $O(1)$.
-This way is somewhat more complicated to implement, but we don't have the big disadvantage of the previous method: all elements are actually stored in it, and we can remove an element from the front without knowing its value.
+This way is somewhat more complicated to implement, but this time we actually store all elements.
+And we also can remove an element from the front without knowing its value.

 The idea is to reduce the problem to the problem of stacks, which was already solved by us.
 So we only need to learn how to simulate a queue using two stacks.

 We make two stacks, `s1` and `s2`.
-Of course these stack will be modified so that we can find the minimum in $O(1)$.
+Of course these stack will be of the modified form, so that we can find the minimum in $O(1)$.
 We will add new elements to the stack `s1`, and remove elements from the stack `s2`.
-At the same time when we try to remove an element from `s2` and it is empty, we move all elements from `s1` to `s2` (which essentially reverses the order of those elements).
+If at any time the stack `s2` is empty, we move all elements from `s1` to `s2` (which essentially reverses the order of those elements).
 Finally finding the minimum in a queue involves just finding the minimum of both stacks.

 Thus we perform all operations in $O(1)$ on average (each element will be once added to stack `s1`, once transferred to `s2`, and once popped from `s2`)